WSTxda/Plugin-VoiceGPT/README.md

 ![Banner](https://raw.githubusercontent.com/WSTxda/SwitchAI/main/images/Banner.svg)

-SwitchAI provides a seamless way to choose your preferred assistant.
-With just a tap, you can quickly access your selected AI, or configure a default assistant to be invoked by system digital assitant feature.
-Enhance your productivity by effortlessly switching between different AI assistants for various tasks.
+SwitchAI lets you seamlessly choose your preferred AI assistant.
+With a single tap, access your selected AI or set a default assistant for your device’s digital assistant feature.
+Boost productivity by effortlessly switching between AI assistants for different tasks.

 <details>
   <summary>Screenshots</summary>